 Behavioral Intervention Team (BIT): LRCC has a team of staff that investigates and responds to matters of concern related to students and staff.
 The BIT provides assistance to students in distress, in need of support or demonstrating behaviors which interfere with the normal progress of activities in or out of the classroom.

 Referring a student to the BIT can be done by anyone anonymously and the information received is confidential.
 The BIT investigates every referral and develops a plan to ensure the safety and success of all of the members our community.
-Referrals can be made by submitting a BIT Incident Form electronically or in paper to Turner 113, calling 603-366-5215 or emailing any member of the BIT.
+Submissions can be made by calling 603-366-5215 or emailing any member of the BIT.

 - Melissa Plyler, Counselor - Phone: 366-5218, Email: email@example.com